fogus/spiel/wurfelspiel/ozymandias/README.markdown

 Setup of Ozymandias
 ===================

-*Ozymandias* requires a [Das Spiel](http://boardgamegeek.com/boardgame/2229/spiel) set, either the [KOSMOS](http://boardgamegeek.com/boardgameversion/28556/german-third-edition) or [ABACUSSPIELE](http://boardgamegeek.com/boardgamepublisher/29/abacusspiele) version would do.
+*Ozymandias* requires a [Das Spiel](http://boardgamegeek.com/boardgame/2229/spiel) set, either of the [KOSMOS](http://boardgamegeek.com/boardgameversion/28556/german-third-edition) or  [ABACUSSPIELE](http://boardgamegeek.com/boardgamepublisher/29/abacusspiele) versions would do.
 For a very quick game you could even use a [Spiel Mini](http://boardgamegeek.com/boardgame/110073/spiel-mini) set, or only use a segment of the larger Spiel base.

 To set up the dice pyramid for play simply pour dice randomly onto the Spiel base, layer upon layer using different colored dice.
 Finally, you should put a uniquely colored die, known as the *wild die*, at the apex of the pyramid.